Debian

+Debian (/ˈdɛbiən/) is a free and open source Linux distribution, developed by the Debian Project, which was established by Ian Murdock in August 1993.
+Debian is one of the oldest operating systems based on the Linux kernel, and is the basis of many other Linux distributions.

-Debian is one of the oldest operating systems based on the Linux kernel.
-The project is coordinated over the Internet by a team of volunteers guided by the Debian Project Leader and three foundational documents: the Debian Social Contract, the Debian Constitution, and the Debian Free Software Guidelines.
-New distributions are updated continually, and the next candidate is released after a time-based freeze.
+As of September 2025, Debian is the second-oldest Linux distribution still in active development; only Slackware is older.
+The project is coordinated over the Internet by a team of volunteers guided by the Debian Project Leader and three foundation documents: the Debian Social Contract, the Debian Constitution, and the Debian Free Software Guidelines.

-Since its founding, Debian has been developed openly and distributed freely according to the principles of the GNU Project.
+In general, Debian has been developed openly and distributed freely according to some of the principles of the GNU Project and Free Software.
 Because of this, the Free Software Foundation sponsored the project from November 1994 to November 1995.
-When the sponsorship ended, the Debian Project formed the nonprofit organization Software in the Public Interest to continue financially supporting development.
+However, Debian is no longer endorsed by GNU and the FSF because of the distribution's long-term practice of hosting non-free software repositories and, since 2022, its inclusion of non-free firmware in its installation media by default.
+On June 16, 1997, the Debian Project founded Software in the Public Interest, a nonprofit organization, to continue financing its development.

 History

-Debian version history
+Version history

 Debian distribution codenames are based on the names of characters from the Toy Story films.
 Debian's unstable trunk is named after Sid, a character who regularly destroyed his toys.